Vocational Professionals Header

 CCVE Eligibility & Application process

-Prior to submitting an application, forward your current resume/CV showing VE experience and education to info@cvrp.ca to determine eligibility at no cost.
+Prior to submitting an application, forward a current resume/CV showing VE experience & education to info@cvrp.ca to determine eligibility at no cost.

-1. Application & fee (includes examination).
-Application fee is non-refundable.
+1. Application & fee, includes exam.
+Fee is non-refundable.
 Fee Schedule; &

 2. Currently be a registered CVRP in good standing; &

-3. Have an undergraduate degree (or higher) in Psychology, Vocational Evaluation, Vocational Evaluation & Work Adjustment or other accredited degree with a minimum of 2 years full-time work experience in the field of vocational evaluation; &
+4. Have an undergraduate degree, or higher in Psychology, Vocational Evaluation, Vocational Evaluation & Work Adjustment or other accredited degree with a minimum of 2 years full-time work experience in the field of vocational evaluation; &

-4. Courses in vocational evaluation & assessment, transferable skills analysis, & transferable skills/employability analysis completed either as part of undergraduate (or higher) degree; &/or
+5. Courses in vocational evaluation & assessment, transferable skills analysis, & transferable skills/employability analysis completed either as part of undergraduate, or higher degree; &/or

-5. Submit proof of completion of online education modules offered through CAVEWAS, VRA Canada or other associations/organizations.
+6. Submit proof of completion of education offered through CAVEWAS, VRA Canada or other associations/organizations.
 The College reserves the right to review cited courses/education for meeting core requirements.
-Click here for VE Domains of Learning; &
+VE Domains of Learning; &

-7. Submit proof of completion of equivalent training focused on psychological/vocational testing or measurement from recognized academic institution or recognized company that sells testing & offers training; &/or
+8. Submit proof of completion of equivalent training focused on psychological/vocational testing or measurement from recognized academic institution or company that sells testing & offers training; &/or

-8. Submit proof of completion of informal training by a registered Psychologist or a CCVE/CVE/ICVE/ABVE (via a signed letter).
+9. Submit proof of completion of informal training by a registered Psychologist or a CCVE/CVE/ICVE/ABVE, via a signed letter.
 Test publishing companies have qualification requirements for the purchase &/or administration of Level A, B, & C tests.
-It is the responsibility of the Registrant to ensure they meet qualifications requirements; &
+It is the responsibility of the Registrant to ensure they meet qualifications; &

-11. Demonstrate competency (i.e., demonstration of assessment methodology, collection of data, interpretation & presentation of assessment results, & professional communication) through peer review process by submitting 2 redacted work products (TSA and VE report) (no company letterhead or author’s identity) completed within the past 2 years by the applicant that includes psychometric testing; aptitude, academic & interest; may include work sample testing; &
+12. Demonstrate competency (demonstration of assessment methodology, collection of data, interpretation & presentation of assessment results, & professional communication) through peer review by submitting 2 redacted work products (TSA & VE report, no company letterhead or author’s identity) completed within the past 2 years by applicant that includes psychometric testing, aptitude, academic & interest & may include work sample testing; &

 An applicant achieves certification upon the following:

-13. Successful examination minimum of 70% within 1 year of application submission; &
+14. Successful exam minimum of 70% within 1 year of application submission; &

 A Registrant profile is created &/or updated on the Public Registry, to display certification status(s).

-Click here for the VE rubric when submitting work products.
+Refer to the VE Rubric when submitting work products.

 Work products must be from one of the options below: